Robocatt/Live-detection-of-smd-components/Unet.md

 Important remark - it must be non linear in order to  to make the network learn complex patterns in the data.

+# Terms for neural networks

+## Features

+In our context of images, we refer to features as our image with some filters applied to it.

+## Convolution

+Suppose we have an image and a specific kernel.
+Than we are applying this kernel over and over our image with a specific stride and do a convolutional type of multiplication (explained above).

+Usally kernel is used 3 * 3

+## MaxPooling

+Picking maximum value of a specific part of image.
+Doing so for the hole image with a specific stride.
+Usally from 2 * 2.

+AveragePooling also can be used but rarely

+## BatchNormalization

+Also can be used between layers.

+Normalizes all the values to a certain range.
+Can improve training speed and also allows each layer of a network to kinda learn by itself.

+## Flattening

+Convert 2D to 1 D

+## Optimizer Adam

+Some kind of extension to [Stochastic gradient deescent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
+But is more efficient.

+## Epoch

+As we are using big datasets we need to separate them in order to handle them.

+One Epoch is when an enitire dataset is passed forward and backward through the network once.

+So we are dividing our number of samples into batches, pass all the batches through a network, it will require samples / batch_size iteration.
+That's an Epoch.

+But number of epoch differs from problem to problem.

+## Dropout

+Randomly select n percent of neurons /  pixels and reduce their importance to 0 or disable them.

+## Loss function

+Method of evaluating how good a our function models a dataset.
+MSE as an example.
+But for convolutional networks it is more often to use [binary crossentropy](https://en.wikipedia.org/wiki/Cross_entropy)

 # UNET - U shape NET